 Avoiding Late Fees

-You are required to submit information to Student Financial Services (SFS) by the payment due date, even if you are not going to pay for the course.
+You are required to submit information to Student Financial Services (SFS) by the payment due date (more about this below), even if you are not going to pay for the course.
 It is up to you to tell SFS how your tuition will be paid.
-You do this by running through the process listed above prior to the Semester/Session Payment Due Date.
+You do this by running through the process listed above PRIOR to the Semester/Session Payment Due Date.

 Payment Due Dates